Merged-log-concavity of rational functions, almost strictly unimodal sequences, and phase transitions of ideal boson-fermion gases: Introduction

 \subsection{Statistical-mechanical phase transitions by the merged-log-concavity}

-\emph{In this manuscript, Sections \ref{sec:overview}, \ref{sec:merged}--\ref{sec:pt}, and \ref{sec:qd} develop the theory of the merged-log-concavity with mathematical rigor (Section \ref{sec:conc} is the conclusion section).} Sections \ref{sec:bf} and \ref{sec:casimir} consider {\it grand canonical partition functions} of ideal boson-fermion gases in statistical mechanics by the mathematical theory of the merged-log-concavity.
-In particular, we obtain statistical-mechanical phase transitions of free energies by monomial convolutions.
-This uses polynomials with positive integer coefficients and the variation of semi-strongly unimodal sequences.
+Sections~\ref{sec:intro-stat-pt} and~\ref{sec:casimir} consider the {\it grand canonical partition functions} of some ideal boson-fermion gases.
+We then use the mathematical merged-log-concavity.
+This gives some statistical-mechanical phase transitions on the vacua that have the lowest Helmholtz free energies.
+In particular, we are interested in how particles exist.
+Then, zero particle vacua become non-zero particle vacua as the temperature rises by the phase transitions.
+The phase transitions are some discontinuous changes in the systems of the ideal boson-fermion gases by polynomials with positive integer coefficients.

-Section \ref{sec:bf} discusses ideal boson or fermion gases.
-In particular, we obtain a statistical-mechanical phase transition of Figure \ref{fig:phases-wolog} by the monomial convolution $\cZ_{b}(q^{\fraa},t)$ and the golden ratio.
-Section \ref{sec:casimir} discusses ideal (mixed) boson-fermion gases with or without Casimir energies (Ramanujan summation).
-For fundamental statistical mechanical notions, the author refers to Chapter I of \cite{KapGal}.
+More explicitly, Section~\ref{sec:intro-stat-pt} considers the phase transitions at the metallic ratios for ideal boson or fermion gases by the generating functions $\cZ_{\cL}(\qq,t)$ and $\cZ_{\cQ}(\qq,t)$.
+Furthermore, by the monomial convolutions, Section~\ref{sec:casimir} discusses ideal (mixed) boson-fermion gases with or without Casimir energies (Ramanujan summation of zero-point energies).
+In particular, we obtain the phase transitions by the merged-log-concavity in either case.